The Purple Realtime way

 For CAE, at an event they were holding during the 2018 World Cup we produced a set of 3 augmented reality beer mats.
 The beer mats used CAE’s own branding as the AR marker on one side and brief instructions for how to see the AR on the other.
 The beer mats went down really well with the guests at the event.
 CAE was especially happy with the beer mat that overlaid one of CAE’s promo video.

 Cisco were running an incentive for their sales champions and wanted a different way of delivering a message to the winners other than just sending a letter or an email.
-The winners of this incentive would get a trip to Mauritius, so they wanted to incorporate a beech theme into the message too.
+The winners of this incentive would get a trip to Mauritius, so they wanted to incorporate a beach theme into the message too.
 We came up with the idea of sending each winner a box containing items for their trip (luggage tags, sleep mask, travel pillow etc…) and a message embedded in the box delivered in augmented reality.

 Using AR, we turned the surface of the box into a beach and had Cisco’s Senior Director of Distribution walk out and deliver their message to the winners.
 We had various beach objects appear and move out of the scene based on cues as he said them.
-We wanted to keep the tone light and tried to make it humorous, we picked cartoonish objects and even ended the message with him and a carton dodo (Mauritius’ national bird) putting sunglasses on at the same time.
+We wanted to keep the tone light and tried to make it humorous, we picked cartoonish objects and even ended the message with him and a cartoon dodo (Mauritius’ national bird) putting sunglasses on at the same time.

 At BT Young Scientist 2019 in Dublin, Cisco needed to add something fun and different to their stand to help them draw in attendees and make them stand out from the rest of the exhibitors.
 We pitched them the idea of placing AR markers on screens and having dancing robots jumping out of those screens when attendees pointed their phones at them.